mudler/edgevpn/README.md

 - blockchain is used as a sealed encrypted store for the routing table
 - connections are created host to host

-# :warning: Caveats

-We might loose packets when the blockchain limit is reached.
-At that point EdgeVPN to avoid polluting memory will reset the blockchain, and the nodes will start to announce themselves again, there might be a small interval of time whereas node can't be reached.
-This _could_ happen if your network is having a lot of updates.

 # :question: Is it for me?

 EdgeVPN makes VPN decentralization a first strong requirement.